tldr-pages/tldr/pages/common/hledger-balance.md

 `hledger bal -HQ date:{{2024}} type:{{AL}} -ES -{{3}}`

-- Show investment assets' market value in home currency at the end of each quarter:
+- Show investment assets' market value in base currency at the end of each quarter:

 `hledger bal -HVQ {{assets:investments}}`

-- Show unrealised capital gain/loss from market price changes each quarter, in non-cryptocurrency investment assets:
+- Show unrealised capital gains/losses from market price changes in each quarter, for non-cryptocurrency investment assets:

 `hledger bal --gain -Q {{assets:investments}} not:{{cryptocurrency}}`